a-mccluskey/scarlett/README.md

-# Scarlett
+# Scarlett V0.1

-Tested and is used on php 5.5 and MySQL 5.0.8 with both apache or IIS
+Tested and is used on php 5.5 and MySQL 5.0.8 with both apache or IIS At the moment this is Alpha type software, do not use on a production enviroment that matters, STRONGLY suggest renaming the admin folder somthing different so anyone can't just edit stuff.

-need to put the admin side in after been checked for

 I need to work on my documentation skills...
 Frankly need to rebuild the whole thing from scratch to remove the debug code and stuff...

-----Project Scarlet Compass ----
+----Project Scarlet ----

 This is an attempt at replaceing the legacy (dragons) website.